nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   * While `UniqueTagList` stores all existing distinct tags created, `Tag` objects with the same tag name may not have the same reference.
 This means that each `Person` object still has its own `Tag` objects and the `Tag` is only added into `UniqueTagList` if it does not exist in the tag list yet.
 * stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed', e.g., the `Ui` component can be bound to this list so that it automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
+* stores the `LocalDateTime` object of the date and time the `AddressBook` was updated.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).

 <div markdown="span" class="alert alert-info">:information_source: **Note:**